Suddy-Chan/self-playing-game/README.md

    - `1`: Plant a tree
    - `2`: Plant food
 3. Use the +/- buttons to control simulation speed (1x to 5x)
+4. Press F12 to take a screenshot of the game

 ## Characters